14 Truths No One Tells You About Giving Birth

-Whether you're using hypnosis, breathing techniques, laughing gas, or an epidural, giving birth is going to be painful, but that's nothing to be worried about.
-"We'll never be able to take pain away, and you don't want us to," says Weber.
-"You want to be part of the process."
-That doesn't mean steps can't be taken to alleviate the discomfort, however.
-Check out these other 50 secrets hospitals won't tell you.
+Whether you’re using hypnosis, breathing techniques, laughing gas, or an epidural, giving birth is going to be painful, but that’s nothing to be worried about.
+“We’ll never be able to take pain away, and you don’t want us to,” says Weber.
+“You want to be part of the process.”
+That doesn’t mean steps can’t be taken to alleviate the discomfort and make it more bearable, however.

 You should take advantage of what makes you comfortable